gmarchet/dnn-workshop/labs/transfer-learning/README.md

 ## Notebook

-The notebook for this lab and a detailed walk through are provided in the ['Build your own image classifier using Transfer Learning'](https://docs.microsoft.com/en-us/cognitive-toolkit/Build-your-own-image-classifier-using-Transfer-Learning) tutorial on the CNTK github wiki.
+We will use the notebook `CNTK 301: Image Recognition with Deep Transfer Learning` that comes pre-installed with the Deep_learning_frameworks/CNTK examples.
+A detailed walk through is provided in ['Build your own image classifier using Transfer Learning'](https://docs.microsoft.com/en-us/cognitive-toolkit/Build-your-own-image-classifier-using-Transfer-Learning) tutorial on the CNTK github wiki.